chathurawimalasiri/chathurawimalasiri-CO528---Assignment-1/README.md

 # Student Management System

 ## Overview
-The Student Management System is a Node.js-based application that allows users to manage student data.
-It provides a REST API for creating, reading, updating, and deleting student records.
-The system is designed with MongoDB for database management and Docker for containerization, ensuring a scalable and reproducible development environment.
+The Student Management System is a full-stack application that allows users to manage student data.
+The backend is built with Node.js and provides a REST API for creating, reading, updating, and deleting student records.
+The frontend, built with React, offers an intuitive user interface for interacting with the backend services.
+MongoDB is used for database management, and Docker is used for containerization, ensuring a scalable and reproducible development environment.

 ## Features
 - CRUD Operations: Create, read, update, and delete student records.
 - Dockerized: Easily deploy and run the application using Docker.
 - API Documentation: Simple and well-documented REST API for integration.
+- Frontend Interface: User-friendly React-based UI for managing students.

 ## Tech Stack
 - Backend: Node.js
+- Frontend: React
 - Database: MongoDB
 - Containerization: Docker
 - Environment Management: dotenv